clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

 create, configure, manage, and run |CL-ATTR| :abbr:`VMs (Virtual Machines)` on your local system.

-If you prefer to use a pre-configured |CL| VMware image instead, see our :ref:`vmw-player-preconf` guide.

 VMware offers a type 1 hypervisor called `VMware ESXi`_ designed for the cloud environment.
 For information on how to install |CL| as guest OS on it, see :ref:`vmware-esxi-install-cl`.